Rannie/RHParrotData/README.md

 ####NSFetchedResultController

-The class 'RHQueryResultController' is a subclass of 'NSFetchedResultController'. use it with RHQuery:
+The class 'RHQueryResultController' is a subclass of 'NSFetchedResultController'. <br>
+Use it with RHQuery:

 ```objc
 RHQuery *query = ...